DragonflyStats/ArchivedRepositories/ComplexityIndices/00-Master.md

+### Summary

+Significant difference in Complexity Index for Pelvis Area

-#### Complexity Indices & Sample Entropy
+### Complexity Indices & Sample Entropy

 * *What are they?*
 * *Which measure is more important?*

-#### Testing for Differences: Univariated Paired Tests
+### Testing for Differences: Univariated Paired Tests

 The test for a significant difference between measurements before and after fatigue training is carried out by univariate procedures (i.e. the well-known paired t-test) for each variable.

-#### Multivariate Procedures
+### Multivariate Procedures

 To account for correlated nature of the variables, multiavariate procedure are used to jointly test for significant difference at each region (i.e. pelvis, thorax and ankles).
 Two procedures are used to test for significant difference.

 1. The Hotelling Multivariate Paired Test
 2. A Paired T-test on the Mahalanobis Distances.

-(As the validity of the nornality assumption is open to scrutiny, the paired t-test procedure is complemented by it's non parametric counterpart, the Wilcoxon Sign Test.)
+As the Left and Right tibia measurements are identical, only one set of measurements is included (we pick Left).

+### Description of Hotelling Paired Test

 The Hotelling Paired T-test is implemented using the MVTest R package (using the MPaired function).

-0.2134127As the Left and Right tibia measurements are identical, only one set of measurements is included.

 ### Part A : MVTests - Complexity Index - Results of Hotelling Procedure